infobloxopen/atlas-app-toolkit/requestinfo/README.md

    OperationType   int //Constant
 ```

-This package provide annotator witch extract information from request and return it as metadata
+This package provide annotator witch extracts information from request and return it as metadata.

 ## Adding support for Request Info

 You can enable support for Request Info in your gRPC-Server by adding the annotator to the middleware chain.